 - Brush: Using a slicker brush, remove as much of the paste as you can.

 - Rinse: Rinse the rest of the paste with warm water.
-Make sure to remove all of the mixture.

 When Is Yellow Cat Fur a Problem?